 Though we may keep the ubiquitous pad and paper on the kitchen counter, the data is showing that a more structured approach may be necessary.

 We get it.
 It’s hard to keep track of multiple medications with different doses at different times of the day.
 But there are steps you can take to make your multiple medication journey a smoother one.
-Here are four tips that may help you:
+Here are five tips on how to take multiple medications:

 1. Educate Yourself